 Whether you wash up dishes regularly or only sporadically and send the bulk of them to a dishwasher, having a dishwashing liquid that works well means less elbow grease from you.
 Here's how we test them to make sure you only buy the best dishwashing liquids.

-We sent dishwashing liquids from major brands available in supermarkets and smaller companies available online to a laboratory for testing.
-In-house, we worked out the value for money of each product by measuring how many cleans you'll get from each bottle.
+We test dishwashing liquids from major brands available in supermarkets and smaller companies available online.
+We also work out the value for money of each product by measuring how many cleans you'll get from each bottle.

 Our aim is to test the most popular brands on the market and what you're most likely to see in stores.